 Print on 8.5×11 paper and write in your menu!

 The dessert table was my favorite part and the most fun to put together.
 I wrapped three boxes in brown paper, then added construction zone tape to each box.
 Tapped cones on the boxes on either side of the cake then placed the mini cupcakes around them.

-One of the items I’ve decided is easier to buy rather than make are cakes and cupcakes.
-I figure by the time you buy the supplies and make them it’s either less or the same as buying them, so thats what I did.
-Our local grocery store bakery make a plain chocolate cake and added the crushed Oreos, excavator and cone birthday candles.
+One of the items I’ve decided is easier to buy rather than make our cakes and cupcakes.
+I figure by the time you buy the supplies and make them it’s either less or the same as buying them, so that’s what I did.
+Our local grocery store bakery made a plain chocolate cake and added the crushed Oreos, excavator and cone birthday candles.
 For the cupcakes I added cute toothpicks and cupcake wrappers.